klauskobald/burner-calendar-pi-display/readme.md

 Unfortunately I had no time to get the google api code to work in the browser.
 So there is a little gateway server in the server folder.

+UPDATE:

+I decided for a php proxy running on our server.
+That takes care of all authentication shenannigans.